StevenMicheletti/poolparty/README.md

  ## Analysis scripts

-- Coming soon

 ### PP_AF.R
 - This R function (ppaf)  takes a .sync file and coverts it into an allele frequency table.
 It additionally will remove and produce a list of genomic positions failing minor allele frequency thresholds.
 If desired, a coverage table of the variant sites for each population/pool can also be produced.
+It is highly recommended that the .sync file be initially filtered by variant sites.

+### PP_NJ.R

+- This R function (ppnj) uses an allele frequency table to generate neighbor-joining trees.
+There are many options to manipulate frequency data.
+High allele frequency positions (putative outliers) can be removed, and a windowed approach can be used to reduce over-representation of regions with high SNP density.
+SNP density can also be calculated for the given window size.
+Multiple genetic distances can be used to create neighbor-joining trees.